Gigaspaces/xap-docs/site/content/xap/12.0/admin/tuning-communication-protocol.markdown

 Known solutions and problems they may have:

-1. TCP keep alive mechanism -- TCP has an option sending keep alive packets in order to detect such failures, but the keep alive interval can not be set for less than 2 hours, which is not very useful.
+1. TCP keep alive mechanism -- TCP has an option for sending keep alive packets in order to detect communication failures, and the default configuration is 2 hours.
+We recommend changing this value to several seconds.
 1. Read timeout -- the old Java IO package allows the execution of read operations with a user defined timeout.
 This does not work with NIO.
 You can still set the timeout on `channel.socket()`, but this only applies to reading from socket `InputStream` and not channel reads.

+{{% info "Example of TCP Keep Alive Behavior" %}}
+If the TCP is configured as follows:

+- tcp_keepalive_time = 7200 (seconds)
+- tcp_keepalive_intvl = 75 (seconds)
+- tcp_keepalive_probes = 9 (number of probes)

+This means that the keepalive process waits for two hours (7200 secs) for socket activity before sending the first keepalive probe, and then resends it every 75 seconds.
+If no ACK response is received for nine consecutive times, the connection is marked as broken.
+{{% /info %}}

 The watchdog network failure detection mechanism applies to the space proxy (client side) when interacting with a remote space and with space-space interaction (replication).
 The watchdog is efficient both in terms of memory and CPU consumption with minimal overhead.